 City Prosperity work in high status positions.
 Commanding substantial salaries they are able to afford expensive urban homes.
 They live and work predominantly in London, with many found in and around the City or in locations a short commute away.
 Well-educated, confident and ambitious, this elite group is able to enjoy their wealth and the advantages of living in a world-class capital to the full.

-- A01 World-Class Wealth: Global high flyers and families of privilege living luxurious lifestyles in London's most exclusive boroughs
+• A01 World-Class Wealth: Global high flyers and moneyed families living luxurious lifestyles in London's most exclusive boroughs.

-- A03 Penthouse Chic: City suits renting premium-priced flats in prestige central locations where they work hard and play hard
+• A03 Penthouse Chic: City professionals renting premium-priced flats in prestige central locations.

-- A04 Metro High-Flyers: Ambitious 20 and 30-somethings renting expensive apartments in highly commutable areas of major cities
+• A04 Metro High-Flyers: Career-minded 20 and 30-somethings renting expensive apartments in highly commutable areas of major cities.

 B: PRESTIGE POSITIONS

-Established families in large detached homes living upmarket lifestyles (7% of UK households)
+Established families in large detached homes living upmarket lifestyles.

 Prestige Positions are affluent married couples whose successful careers have afforded them financial security and a spacious home in a prestigious and established residential area.
 While some are mature empty-nesters or elderly retired couples, others are still supporting their teenage or older children.

-- B05: Premium Fortunes - Influential families with substantial income established in distinctive, expansive homes in wealthy enclaves.
+• B05 Premium Fortunes: Asset-rich families with substantial income, established in distinctive, expansive homes in wealthy enclaves.

 C: COUNTRY LIVING

-Well-off owners in rural locations enjoying the benefits of country life (6% of UK households)
+Well-off owners in rural locations enjoying the benefits of country life.

 Country Living are well-off homeowners who live in the countryside often beyond easy commuting reach of major towns and cities.
 Some people are landowners or farmers, others run small businesses from home, some are retired and others commute distances to professional jobs.

-- C10: Wealthy Landowners - Prosperous owners of country houses including the rural upper class, successful farmers and second-home owners.
+• C10 Wealthy Landowners: Prosperous owners of country houses affluent families, successful farmers and second-home owners.

-- C11: Rural Vogue - Country-loving families pursuing a rural idyll in comfortable village homes while commuting some distance to work.
+• C11 Rural Vogue: Country-loving families pursuing a rural idyll in comfortable village homes, many commuting some distance to work.

 D: RURAL REALITY

-Householders living in inexpensive homes in village communities (6% of UK households)
+Householders living in inexpensive homes in village communities.

 Rural Reality are people who live in rural communities and generally own their relatively low cost homes.
 Their moderate incomes come mostly from employment with local firms or from running their own small business.

-- D14: Satellite Settlers - Mature households living in expanding developments around larger villages with good transport links.
+• D14 Satellite Settlers: Mature households living in developments around larger villages with good transport links.

 E: SENIOR SECURITY

-Elderly people with assets who are enjoying a comfortable retirement (8% of UK households)
+Elderly people with assets who are enjoying a comfortable retirement.

 Senior Security are elderly singles and couples who are still living independently in comfortable homes that they own.
 Property equity gives them a reassuring level of financial security.
 This group includes people who have remained in family homes after their children have left, and those who have chosen to downsize to live among others of similar ages and lifestyles.

-- E18: Legacy Elders - Time-honoured elders now mostly living alone in comfortable suburban homes on final salary pensions.
+• E18 Legacy Elders: Financially-secure elders on good pensions, now mostly living alone in comfortable suburban homes.

-- E19: Bungalow Haven - Peace-seeking seniors appreciating the calm of bungalow estates designed for the elderly.
+• E19 Bungalow Haven: Peace-seeking seniors appreciating the calm of bungalow estates designed for older owners.

-- E20: Classic Grandparents - Lifelong couples in standard suburban homes enjoying retirement through grandchildren and gardening.
+• E20 Classic Grandparents: Lifelong couples in standard suburban homes, often enjoying retirement through grandchildren and gardening.

 F: SUBURBAN STABILITY

-Mature suburban owners living settled lives in mid-range housing (8% of UK households)
+Mature suburban owners living settled lives in mid-range housing.

 Suburban Stability are typically mature couples or families, some enjoying recent empty-nest status and others with older children still at home.
 They live in mid-range family homes in traditional suburbs where they have been settled for many years.

-- F24: Fledgling Free - Pre-retirement couples with respectable incomes enjoying greater space and spare cash since children left home.
+• F24 Fledgling Free: Pre-retirement couples enjoying greater space and reduced commitments since their children left home.

-- F25: Dependable Me - Single mature owners settled in traditional suburban semis working in intermediate occupations.
+• F25 Dependable Me: Single mature owners settled in traditional suburban homes working in intermediate occupations.

 G: DOMESTIC SUCCESS

-Thriving families who are busy bringing up children and following careers (7% of UK households)
+Thriving families who are busy bringing up children and following careers.

 Domestic Success are high-earning families who live affluent lifestyles in upmarket homes situated in sought after residential neighbourhoods.
 Their busy lives revolve around their children and successful careers in higher managerial and professional roles.